 Champions League draw in full

-Cristiano Ronaldo will return to Old Trafford with Juventus drawn alongside Manchester United in the Champions League group stage.
+The Champions League group-stage draw has been made in Nyon, with Real Madrid, Dortmund, Tottenham and APOEL together in Group H.

-The Champions League group stage draw was conducted in Monaco on Thursday as Real Madrid, Manchester City, Juventus and more discovered their opponents.
+The draw for the Champions League group stage was made in Nyon on Thursday, as the likes of Barcelona, Manchester United and Real Madrid learned their fate.

-The 32 qualified clubs will compete over six matchdays from September to December.
+Group-stage games will be contested over six matchdays between September 12 and December 6.

 Here is the draw in full: